-For this ratio, simply average the number of comps done by any and all front of house staff during a service.
+For this ratio, simply average the number of comps done by any and all front-of-house staff during service.
 Put this number up against the number of total plates of drinks made.
 Here you can split between drinks and plates if your bar and floor are two separate entities.

-You’ll find that cohesiveness and teamwork improves as this ratio improves too.
+You’ll find that cohesiveness and teamwork improve as this ratio improves too.

 Some comps can create repeat guests, just be sure to use it in the most appropriate situations.